arnehuang/arnehuang.github-io/_posts/2018-09-06-Thrashing Wildly.md

 I've moved countries and continents on a whim.

-A  **really fucking smart** guy I used to know wrote about such behaviour.
+A  guy I used to know wrote about such behaviour.
 He called it [Thrashing Wildly]( http://sandymaguire.me/blog/thrashing-wildly/).
 I like it.

 ---